HeroicFelon/dbproj/Project Requirements Document.markdown

 ### 4.1 Article Collection Module
 - Automatically fetch articles from user-defined sources (e.g., websites, RSS feeds, APIs).
-- Support multiple sources with the ability to easily add new ones.
+- Use **crawl4ai** for web crawling and scraping, supporting multiple sources and easy extensibility for new sites.
 - Schedule fetching at regular intervals (e.g., daily) to keep the database up-to-date.
 - Handle different formats (HTML, PDF, etc.) and extract clean text content for processing.